 On December 15, 2011, Governor Tom Corbett approved Senate Bill 361.

-Effective February 13, 2012, you may now access Pennsylvania birth and death indices to search for birth records for 1906 through 1907 and death records from 1906 through 1962.
-The original birth and death records for these years are located at the Pennsylvania State Archives.
+You may access Pennsylvania birth and death indices to search for birth records from 1906 through 1908 and death records from 1906 through 1963.
+The original birth and death records for these years are located at the Pennsylvania State Archives .
 Information on searching the indices is available on the Public Records page.